servirtium/README/README.md

-# What is Servirtium
+# What is Servirtium?

-Servirtium is an attempt to evolve a standard for recorded HTTP conversations is Markdown to test-automation purposes.
+Servirtium is an attempt to evolve **a standard for recorded HTTP conversations is Markdown** to test-automation purposes.
 Conversations would be replayable from the same Markdown format.
 Multiple language implementations would be able work with the same Markdown standard, and it would be possible to record a HTTP conversation with (say) a Ruby library using Test::Unit and the play them back via a (say) Java library for JUnit/TestNG teams.
 That would be for the situation where the Ruby team was publishing an API and bundled unit tests with it, but the consuming team was using Java instead of Ruby.